Andy Lally

 Andrew Joseph Lally (born February 11, 1975) is an American former professional auto racing driver who currently serves as the president for the Trans Am Series.

-He competed full-time in the WeatherTech SportsCar Championship, driving the Audi R8 for Magnus Racing and part-time in the Michelin Pilot Challenge, driving the Hyundai Elantra TCR Touring Car for StarCom Racing.
+Lally competed full-time in the WeatherTech SportsCar Championship, driving the Audi R8 for Magnus Racing and part-time in the Michelin Pilot Challenge, driving the Hyundai Elantra TCR Touring Car for StarCom Racing.

 Racing career

-He began his career in karting, culminating with 2 WKA National Gold Cup Championships.
-Lally first got into sports car racing in 1993 with his first sponsor Tyrolean Motors with car owner Walter Simendinger running SCCA regional events.
-In 1997 Lally won the US F2000 Rookie of the Year in his first full year in a professional series.
+Lally began his career in karting, culminating with two WKA National Gold Cup Championships.
+He first got into sports car racing in 1993 with his first sponsor Tyrolean Motors with car owner Walter Simendinger running SCCA regional events.
+In 1997, Lally won the US F2000 Rookie of the Year in his first full year in a professional series.

-Although Lally won the 2011 Monster Energy NASCAR Cup Series Rookie of the Year, he is best known for his road racing expertise in the Grand-Am Rolex Sports Car Series (Now IMSA WeatherTech SportsCar Championship) as well as the American Le Mans Series.
-In May 2010, Lelly became only the second driver in the history of the Grand-Am Rolex Series to make one-hundred starts, winning at Virginia International Raceway on April 24, 2010.
+Although Lally won the 2011 NASCAR Cup Series Rookie of the Year, he is best known for his road racing expertise in the Grand-Am Rolex Sports Car Series (Now IMSA WeatherTech SportsCar Championship) as well as the American Le Mans Series.
+In May 2010, Lally became only the second driver in the history of the Grand-Am Rolex Series to make one-hundred starts, winning at Virginia International Raceway on April 24, 2010.
 In January 2012, Lally extended and broke records in the Grand-Am Rolex Series by winning his fourth Rolex 24 Hours of Daytona in the GT class.
 Lally won his fifth class victory at Daytona International Speedway on January 31, 2016, tying him for fourth on the all-time win list at the Rolex 24 Hours of Daytona.

 In 2017, after five years of being with Magnus Racing, Lally signed with Acura and Michael Shank Racing to debut the brand new 2017 Acura NSX.
 Lally teamed with Katherine Legge and together they scored the first and second win worldwide for the brand at the Detroit Grand Prix and Watkins Glen International.
 Lally also scored the first pole position for the car worldwide at Watkins Glen for the 6 Hours of Watkins Glen.

 For 2018, Lally re-joined Magnus Racing in an Audi R8 LMS and started the season at The Rolex 24 at Daytona.

 Lally has scored three top-ten finishes in his last four starts in the NASCAR Xfinity Series with a fifth-place finish at the 2017 Mid-Ohio Sports Car Course race being a career-best.

 Lally owns Grand Am records for most GT wins, most podiums, and most top-five finishes in Rolex Series history.

 On December 4, 2024, Lally announced that after the 2025 Rolex 24 at Daytona he would retire from professional driving.
 Lally competed in his last race with Magnus Racing in an Aston Martin Vantage GT3 Evo.
 His final race was ultimately cut short as the car was retired within six hours of the green flag.
 Immediately following his retirement in 2025, Lally took over as President of the Trans Am Series but still intends to participate in the Rolex 24 annually.